 FAYS (Family and Youth Success program) Services/formerly STAR

 Please scroll down the page to find details for each service we provide.

-The FAYS programs priority is to strengthen the family and keep the family together.
-Sessions focus on identification of family strengths, coping with stress, problem solving, goal setting and achievement, improving communication & parent support.
+The FAYS programs priority is to provide Sessions that focuses on the identification of family strengths, coping with stress, problem solving, goal setting and achievement, improving communication & parent support.
 Referrals to the FAYS Program may be made by parents/guardians, school personnel, Dr.'s offices, child care providers, Head Start programs, ECI, WIC, mental health providers, probation departments, judges, police departments, etc. Youth may also refer themselves.
 Referral forms are available for professionals who wish to refer someone to services or you may call and a referral form can be completed via phone.
 Completed referral forms may also be faxed to our office.
 Due to funding source restrictions we are unable to receive completed referral forms via email nor are we permitted to discuss specific client information via email.
-All STAR services require parent, guardian or primary caregiver's written permission before a youth (of any age) may receive services.
+All FAYS services require parent, guardian or primary caregiver's written permission before a youth (of any age) may receive services.

 Youth and/or parents may access services directly by calling one of our offices and asking to speak to someone in the FAYS program.
 There is no charge at any time to any participant for any FAYS service.

 FAYS services available:

 Short term family and individual youth support sessions